Lattice Models, Hamiltonian Operators, and Symmetric Functions: Abstract

 \section{Abstract}

 We give general conditions for the existence of a Hamiltonian operator whose discrete time evolution matches the partition function of certain solvable lattice models.
 In particular, we examine two classes of lattice models: the classical six-vertex model and a generalized family of $(2n+4)$-vertex models for each positive integer $n$.
 These models depend on a statistic called \emph{charge}, and are associated to the quantum group $U_q(\widehat{\mathfrak{gl}}(1|n))$ \cite{BBBG-metaplectic-solvability}.
-Our results show a close and unexpected connection between Hamiltonian operators and solvability.
+Our results show a close and unexpected connection between Hamiltonian operators and the Yang-Baxter equation.

 The six-vertex model can be associated with Hamiltonians from classical Fock space, and we show that such a correspondence exists precisely when the Boltzmann weights are free fermionic.
-This allows us to prove that the free fermionic partition function is always a (skew) supersymmetric Schur function and then use the Berele-Regev formula to correct a result from \cite{BBF-Schur-polynomials}.
+This allows us to prove that the free fermionic partition function is always a (skew) supersymmetric Schur function and then use the Berele-Regev formula to correct a result from \cite{BBF-Schur-polynomials} on the free fermionic domain-wall partition function.
 In this context, the supersymmetric function involution takes us between two lattice models that generalize the \emph{vicious walker} and \emph{osculating walker} models.
 We also observe that the supersymmetric Jacobi-Trudi formula, through Wick's Theorem, can be seen as a six-vertex analogue of the Lindstr\"{o}m-Gessel-Viennot Lemma.

 Then, we prove a sharp solvability criterion for the six-vertex model with charge that provides the proper analogue of the free fermion condition.
-Building on results in \cite{BBBG-Hamiltonian}, we show that this criterion exactly dictates when a charged model has a Hamiltonian operator acting on a Drinfeld twist of q-Fock space.
-The resulting partition function is then always a (skew) supersymmetric LLT polynomial.
+Building on results in \cite{BBBG-Hamiltonian}, we show that this criterion exactly dictates when a charged model has a Hamiltonian operator acting on a Drinfeld twist of $q$-Fock space.
+The resulting partition function is then a (skew) supersymmetric LLT polynomial, and almost all supersymmetric LLT polynomials appear as partition functions of our lattice models.
+We also prove a Cauchy identity for skew supersymmetric LLT polynomials. (see 2024 author's note below)